bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 ```

-All done, that's it, You have yourself a plugin, now for running it, you will have to choose between running it development mode or production mode, and for that, use the sections [dev](#running-the-plugin-from-source) or [prod](#building-the-plugin-production).
+All done, that's it!
+You have a plugin!

+About instructions on how to run it, you will have to choose between running it development mode or production mode, and for that, use the sections [dev](#running-the-plugin-from-source) or [prod](#building-the-plugin-production).

-Feel free to reach out to us if anything was not clear.
+Feel free to reach out to us for additional information.

 ## Usage